 If that text is a quote from someone else’s website, which cannot be paraphrased, ensure that it isn’t a large portion of your content.
 How much is too much?
-There’s no one number – however, as a rule of thumb, we’d recommend keeping it under 10%.
+Although there’s no one number, we’d recommend keeping it under 10% as a rule of thumb.
 Think of it this way – the more content you copy from another website, the weaker the reason for ranking you higher is.

 Instead, breaking down content from another page, explaining it better or simpler, and adding something new to the subject, is a perfectly acceptable reason for you to rank higher.

 Lastly, if you really need to use a lot of content from other websites, give it a spin by adding it as images instead of plain text.
 Underneath each image, you’ll have a chance to paraphrase that content through your own words and explain what the original author means.